Shiffrin takes win No. 78 with 1st GS victory in 2022 - WHIZ News

 The result marked Shiffrin’s fourth World Cup win of the season and 78th overall, leaving her four short of the women’s record set by her former teammate Lindsey Vonn.

-Marta Bassino, who won the previous GS and remains in the lead of the discipline standings, was 0.31 behind in third.
-Olympic GS champion Sara Hector of Sweden trailed by 1.52 in eighth.
+Bassino, who won the previous GS and remains in the lead of the discipline standings, was 0.31 behind in third.
+France’s Tessa Worley, who was third after the opening run, dropped to fourth, and Olympic GS champion Sara Hector of Sweden trailed by 1.52 in eighth.

 It was the 15th GS win in total for Shiffrin, who was the 2018 Olympic champion, but the first since triumphing in Courchevel, France, in December 2021.
 She had just one podium result from the seven previous giant slaloms in the calendar year 2022.